 Open G2P: An Open-Source Framework for Digitizing Bulk Payments and Transfers

-Directly following David’s session, we heard from Keyzom Massally, APAC Lead at Better Than Cash Alliance, and Edward Cable, Mifos President and CEO, on the topic of OpenG2P and its role in digitizing bulk payments and transfers.
+Directly following David’s session, we heard from Keyzom Massally, Founding Volunteer/OpenG2P, and Edward Cable, Mifos President and CEO, on the topic of OpenG2P and its role in digitizing bulk payments and transfers.
 OpenG2P will transform the currently cumbersome and costly process for mobilizing cash transfers through a set of reusable open-source components that can be plugged in alongside the current systems.
 This session provided a conceptual overview of the framework, looked at how it leverages other digital public goods and offered a high-level demo of the current stack.
 Watch the full talk here.

 Creating Opportunity for Digital Invoices Via Mobile Money